vgonda/vgonda.github.io/index.md

 You can often find me at conferences exchanging information with others as a [speaker](talks.md) 🎤.
 Come say hello if you spot me at one!

 In addition to speaking at conferences, I also write for [Ray Wenderlich](https://www.raywenderlich.com/u/vgonda) ✏️ in my spare time.
 I'm a part of their Resident Author team, helping to educate people in Android and Kotlin.
-As part of my work there, I author's the book _[Android Accessibility by Tutorials](https://www.raywenderlich.com/books/android-accessibility-by-tutorials)_ and co-authored _[Android Test-Driven Development by Tutorials](https://www.raywenderlich.com/books/android-test-driven-development-by-tutorials)_.
+As part of my work there, I authored the book _[Android Accessibility by Tutorials](https://www.raywenderlich.com/books/android-accessibility-by-tutorials)_ and co-authored _[Android Test-Driven Development by Tutorials](https://www.raywenderlich.com/books/android-test-driven-development-by-tutorials)_.

 While studying at [Hope College](https://hope.edu/), I also started getting involved in dance technology and dance production 🎭.
 I had a couple projects that worked together with a dancer and an Xbox Kinect, and did a significant amount of lighting design.
 Ask me about them, I love talking about it!